 An appeal shall of itself not have suspensive effect - except the ones against convictions, acquittals, sentences (see art.
-81(3)(a),(b) and (4)) Table II - Time limits related to appeals
+81(3)(a),(b) and (4))

-Type of documents Time limits Person(s) or organ(s) submitting the documents Relevant Provision(s) of the Regulations of the Court or the Rules of Procedure and Evidence Specificities of the procedure Appeals under rule 150 30 days from the date on which the party filing the appeal is notified of the relevant document Not specified Rule 150(1) Rule 150(2) Rule 152(1) Appeals under rule 150 are against convictions, acquittals, sentences and reparation orders The Appeals Chamber may extend the time limit "for good cause", following an application to this effect Document in support of an appeal Within 90 days of notification date Not specified Regulation 58(1) • The Appellant can discondine its appeal any une before judgment Response to the document In support of the appeal Within 60 days of notification of the document in support of the appeal Participant Regulation 59(1) Reply to a response to the document in support of the appeal Within such time as the Appeals Chamber may specify in its order Appellant Regulation 60(1) Whenever the Appeals Chamber considers it necessary in the interests of justice Appeals against other decisions, that do not require the leave of the court Not later than 5 days from the "notification date" No later than 2 days from the "notification date" The party filing the appeal The party filing the appeal Rule 154(1) Rule 154(2) • For appeals filed under article 81(3)(c)(ii) [detention maintained in case of an acquittal] or 82(1)(a)or(b) [decision/jurisdiction, admissibility, granting, denying release of person investigated or prosecuted] • For appeals filed under article 82(1)(c) [PTC decision to act on its own initiative under art.
-56(3) / unique investigative opportunity] • The Appellant can discontinue its appeal any time before judgment
+Type of documents Time limits Person(s) or organ(s) submitting the documents Relevant Provision(s) of the Regulations of the Court or the Rules of Procedure and Evidence Specificities of the procedure Appeals under rule 150 30 days from the date on which the party filing the appeal is notified of the relevant document Not specified Rule 150(1) Rule 150(2) Rule 152(1) Appeals under rule 150 are against convictions, acquittals, sentences and reparation orders The Appeals Chamber may extend the time limit "for good cause", following an application to this effect The Appellant can discontinue its appeal any time before judgment Document in support of an appeal Within 90 days of notification date Not specified Regulation 58(1) Response to the document In support of the appeal Within 60 days of notification of the document in support of the appeal Participant Regulation 59(1) Reply to a response to the document in support of the appeal Within such time as the Appeals Chamber may specify in its order Appellant Regulation 60(1) Whenever the Appeals Chamber considers it necessary in the interests of justice Appeals against other decisions, that do not require the leave of the court Not later than 5 days from the "notification date" No later than 2 days from the "notification date" The party filing the appeal The party filing the appeal Rule 154(1) Rule 154(2) For appeals filed under article 81(3)(c)(ii) [detention maintained in case of an acquittal] or 82(1)(a)or(b) [decision/jurisdiction, admissibility; granting, denying release of person investigated or prosecuted] For appeals filed under article 82(1)(c) [PTC decision to act on its own initiative under art.
+56(3) / unique investigative opportunity] The Appellant can discontinue its appeal any time before judgment